pueblocolab/pueblocolab.github.io/site/content/faq/_index.md

 ## What else will we do?
-Share [knowledge](https://www.github.com/pueblocolab), create tools and hopefully solve difficult problems together.
-Let us know if you want to collaborate!
+Share knowledge, create tools and hopefully solve difficult problems together.
+Fill out the form below to join our Slack community.